dlion/domenicoluciani/_posts/2014-04-11-how-to-interface-a-nunchuck-with-raspberry-pi.md

 }
 ```

-Pay attenction, if you have rev-1 raspberry pi rathen than rev-2 you have to change `/dev/i2c-1` with `/dev/i2c-0`
+Pay attention, if you have rev-1 raspberry pi rathen than rev-2 you have to change `/dev/i2c-1` with `/dev/i2c-0`

-The device uses the I²C[^1] master/slave protocol and comunicate at 400KHz; to use it we need to provide an initial byte sequence and an address (`0x52` in the our case) to comunicate with the device; this sequence on the original devices is `0x40 0x00` and on the our device is `0xF0 0x55` and at the end we need to send a stop sequence `0x00`.
-As output we will receive the position of X/Y analogic axes, if we pressed C/Z buttons and the coordinates X/Y/Z axes of accelerometer.
+The device uses the I²C[^1] master/slave protocol and comunicate at 400KHz; to use it you need to provide an initial byte sequence and an address (`0x52` in the our case) to comunicate with the device; this sequence on the original devices is `0x40 0x00` and on the our device is `0xF0 0x55` and at the end you need to send a stop sequence `0x00`.
+As output you will receive the position of X/Y analogic axes, if you pressed C/Z buttons and the coordinates X/Y/Z axes of accelerometer.

 <script type="text/javascript" src="https://asciinema.org/a/8812.js" id="asciicast-8812" async ></script>